gnowledge/nodeBook/docs/docs/index.md

-# NDF Studio Backend Documentation
+# Node Book Backend Documentation

-Welcome to the comprehensive documentation for the NDF Studio backend API and implementation.
+Welcome to the comprehensive documentation for the Node Book backend API and implementation.

+The documentation is generated dynamically.
+For direct access to the source code of the project, please visit https://github.com/gnowledge/nodeBook

 ## 🚀 Quick Start

-NDF Studio is a Node-neighborhood Description Framework that provides a powerful backend API for managing graph-based knowledge representations.
+Node Book is designed based on a model of knowledge, **Node-neighborhood Description Framework (NDF)** that provides a comprehensive model for creating and managing graph-based knowledge representation of things, concepts, events, processes and functions in terms of describing relations between them, and their properties (attributes).

+The audience of this documentation is developers and curious visitors.
+The end-users documentation is yet to be created.

 ### Key Features